List of General Hospital characters introduced in the 1990s: Storylines

 Laura Spencer contacted Stefan after her baby daughter Lulu Spencer was diagnosed with aplastic anemia and was in need of a bone marrow transplant from a matched donor.
 Nikolas turned out to be a match.
 True to the love-hate relationship Stefan always had with Laura, Stefan forced Laura to beg for her daughter's life.
 He then allowed Nikolas to donate the life-saving bone marrow to his sister.
 At the same time, Stefan launched his Timoria plot, to exact revenge on Luke and Laura for (presumably) killing his brother, Stavros, while he was attempted to rape Laura Spencer fifteen years prior.
 Stefan later married Luke's sister Bobbie Spencer as part of his revenge plot against the Spencers.
 The marriage ended in divorce after Stefan caught Bobbie investigating his actions against the Spencers.

 In the intervening years, Stefan had an affair with and later became engaged to Katherine Bell.
 This relationship was derailed for a time after his "cousin" Alexis produced proof that Katherine was Stefan's half-sister Natasha.
 This was eventually exposed as a falsehood, when it turned out that Alexis was the real Natasha.
 This revelation rocked Stefan and he reacted as a true Cassadine.
 Stefan banished Alexis, but eventually forgave her.
 During the grand Bacchanalia on Spoon Island, a ball celebrating her engagement to Stefan, Katherine fell off a parapet at the mansion, the victim of a failed attempt to murder Helena by Luke and Alexis.
 Katherine was rescued by Helena Cassadine and restored to health, but died in a second fall from the parapet (this time assisted by Helena) soon after her return.

 Meanwhile, Laura was harboring a secret about Nikolas, which strained her relationship with her husband and family.
-Eventually, Luke discovered that she had slept with Stefan and believed that Stefan, not Stavros, was Nikolas' father, and had lied to him about it.
+Eventually, Luke discovered that she had had sex with Stefan and believed that Stefan, not Stavros, was Nikolas' father, and had lied to him about it.
 Meanwhile, Stefan had to face Nikolas about the secret that Stefan, too, had kept.
 Nikolas lashed out at Stefan, moving out and depending heavily on his brother, Lucky Spencer, and his friend, Emily Quartermaine, for support.
 Stefan did not approve of Nikolas's choices for companions, feeling that they were below his stature as a Cassadine.
 In particular, Stefan felt that Nikolas should always be wary of Spencers, and not trust them as he had come to trust Lucky.
 Eventually the two reconciled.
 Nikolas had always loved Stefan like a father, after all.